dhoyle/splicedocs-jekyll/pages/SQLReference/SystemViews/SysRoutinePermsViews.md

 ```
 {: .Example}

 If you see the table description, you have access.
-If you see a message that the table doesn't exist, you don't have access to the table; use the view instead.
+If you see a message stating that _"No schema exists with the name `SYS`,"_&nbsp; you don't have access to the table; use the view instead.

 ## Usage Example